Offering a true measure of economic sustainability,

 It’s the “right way to make money”,

 taking responsibility for the true shares of our costs to the future.

-To invest and do business in the common interest today,
+Investing and doing business in the common interest,

-… calls for balancing costs and benefits, no longer just counting operational impacts locally as before, adding up only the impacts of over which we have direct control (and can’t hide).
+…calls for balancing costs and benefits, no longer just counting operational impacts locally as before, adding up only the impacts over which we have direct control (and can’t hide).
 Now we need to do impact accounting inclusively, combining in one account both direct operational impacts and direct economic demand impacts estimated as our global shares of the GDP impacts we pay for.
 That’s the essential step to inclusive accounting, and balancing our benefits from GDP with our real shares of responsibility for the whole economy’s accumulating GDP impacts.
 It’s needed to guide our choices for moving toward a sustainable future.

 Updated Preamble to the 2014 UN Proposal